crackcell/hpipe/README.rst

 Read the documentation online at http://hpipe.readthedocs.org/

-Post feedback and issues on the 'issues'_.
+Post feedback and issues on the issues_.

 .. _the repository: https://github.com/crackcell/hpipe
 .. _issues: https://github.com/crackcell/hpipe/issues